 Holders of our ADSs will only be able to exercise the voting rights with respect to the underlying Class A ordinary shares in accordance with the provisions of the deposit agreement.
 Under the deposit agreement, ADS holders must vote by giving voting instructions to the depositary.
-If we ask for instructions of ADS holders, then upon receipt of such voting instructions, the depositary will try to vote the underlying Class A ordinary shares in accordance with these instructions.
+If we ask for instructions of ADS holders, then upon receipt of such voting instructions.
+If we do not instruct the depositary to ask for instructions of ADS holders, the depositary may still vote in accordance with these instructions.
 If we do not instruct the depositary to ask for instructions of ADS holders, the depositary may still vote in accordance with instructions given by holders of ADSs, but it is not required to do so.
 ADS holders will not be able to directly exercise their right to vote with respect to the underlying shares unless they withdraw the shares.
 When a general meeting is convened, an ADS holder may not receive sufficient advance notice to withdraw the shares underlying his or her ADSs to allow such holder to vote with respect to any specific matter.
 If we ask for instructions of holders of ADSs, the depositary will notify ADS holders of the upcoming vote and will arrange to deliver our voting materials to ADS holders.
 We have agreed to give the depositary at least 30 days' prior notice of shareholders' meetings.
 Nevertheless, we cannot assure you that ADS holders will receive the voting materials in time to ensure that ADS holders can instruct the depositary to vote their shares.
-In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for their manner of carrying out ADS holders' voting instructions.
+In addition, the depositary and its agents are not responsible for failing to carry out youting instructions or for their manner of carrying out ADS holders' voting instructions.
 This means that an ADS holder may not be able to exercise the right to vote and may have no legal remedy if the shares underlying his or her ADSs are not voted as such holder requested.